henrytao-me/smooth-app-bar-layout/README.md

 ================

-# [DEPRECATED] Use support design 26.0.0 or above instead.
+# [DEPRECATED] The issue that is addressed in this library is fixed from support design 26.0.0 or above (finally).
+Please use support design instead.

 This is a smooth version of `Google Support Design AppBarLayout`.
 If you are using `AppBarLayout`, you will know it has an issue with fling.
 Check out these threads to know about that problem:
 [http://stackoverflow.com/questions/30923889/flinging-with-recyclerview-appbarlayout](http://stackoverflow.com/questions/30923889/flinging-with-recyclerview-appbarlayout)